-Dr. Riley is Professor and Chair of the Division of Infectious Disease and Vaccinology.
-He is a physician, who conducts molecular epidemiology and bacterial pathogenesis research focused on infectious diseases of global importance and diseases of urban slum settlements in developing countries.
+Dr. Riley was Professor and Chair of the Division of Infectious Disease and Vaccinology.
+He was a physician, who conducts molecular epidemiology and bacterial pathogenesis research focused on infectious diseases of global importance and diseases of urban slum settlements in developing countries.

 - Fellowship – Infectious disease medical microbiology, Stanford University

 - MD – University of California, San Francisco